gradle/gradle/subprojects/docs/src/docs/release/notes.md

     > IDLE
     > :fooBarBazQuux:test > Gradle Test Executor 6 > Executing test org.gradle.MyTest

+### Scala toolchain is now cacheable

+Tasks of types [ScalaCompile](dsl/org.gradle.api.tasks.scala.ScalaCompile.html) and [ScalaDoc](dsl/org.gradle.api.tasks.scala.ScalaDoc.html) provided by the [scala](userguide/scala_plugin.html) plugin are now cacheable.
+This means they will make use of the build cache when activated.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.